All Season Housing

 - Communal Planter

-The project is a mix of conventional clapboard & vertical siding; a cost effective, subtle way to add texture
+The project is a mix of conventional clapboard & vertical siding, a cost-effective, subtle way to add texture

-The stair abuts a two-story sunroom; part community-builder, part antidote to Boston’s loooooong winters
+The stair abuts a two-story sunroom, part community-builder, part antidote to Boston’s loooooong winters

 The stair links 3 three-bed units in the front to 3 studios and 2 two-beds in the back